antarctica/packer-vm-templates/README.md

 * [`antarctica/trusty`](https://atlas.hashicorp.com/antarctica/boxes/trusty)
     * Ubuntu Server 14.04.2 LTS (amd64) - For *VirtualBox* and *VMware Desktop*

-To use one of these base boxes simply list its name in a `Vagrantfile` or follow the instructions on [Vagrant cloud](https://vagrantcloud.com/) to add directly to Vagrant.
+To use one of these base boxes simply list its name in a `Vagrantfile`, or follow the instructions in the [Atlas documentation](https://atlas.hashicorp.com/help/vagrant/boxes/catalog).

 ### Old base boxes